 Your plumbers, electricians, and service technicians need to wear uniforms, have their shirts tucked in, and remove their hats and sunglasses before they knock on the door.
 They must be personable and extremely polite.

 Your service department needs to have detailed written policy on behavior and presentation.
-The HVAC, refrigeration, plumbing, electrical industries place way too much importance on technical skills than they do on people skills.
+The HVAC, refrigeration, plumbing, and electrical industries place way too much importance on technical skills than they do on people skills.
 In the game of life, a skilled people person beats a skilled technician every time.